 - To answer a park recall, - 1.
-Press ANSWER.
+Press ANS.
 The call will then connect to your station. - To place a park recall on hold at your station, - 1.
 Press HOLD.
 If the call remains on hold for a period of time, it will ring back to your telephone as a hold recall. - To re-park a park recall and restart the park timer, - 1.
-Answer/retrieve call (this step is only necessary if you wish to talk to the person before re-parking the call). - 2.
+Answer/retrieve call. - 2.
 Press PARK (the call will then be placed back in its original park orbit and will remain there until it is answered or until it recalls again).